-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 PARAMEDIC - PREREQUISITES REQUIRED - ADULT ONLY

 This protocol is not comprehensive of the entire RSI procedure.
 The New Hampshire Prehospital RSI Manual contains comprehensive guidelines that are part of this RSI protocol and are incorporated in this protocol by reference.